dplocki/podcast-downloader/README.md

 # Podcast Downloader

-The Python script for downloading new mp3 from RSS channel.
+The Python script for downloading new mp3 from RSS given channels.
+It do not using any database, but it require configuration file.

 ## Script arguments